CandlePlatforms/devdocs/docs/develop/wallets/walletconnect.md

 ## 1. Set up Web3

-To set up your DApp to connect to user’s Polygon Wallet we can use Wallet Connect’s provider to directly connect to Polygon.
+To set up your DApp to connect to user’s Candle Wallet we can use Wallet Connect’s provider to directly connect to Candle.
 Install the following in your DApp:

 ```bash
 npm install --save @maticnetwork/walletconnect-provider